Pedicle Screw Assembly and Dynamic Spinal Stabilization Devices

 At A Glance

-- The implant’s center of rotation is propagated back into the intervertebral disc – reducing side to side movement that occurs in typical devices
+Researchers at Colorado State University have patented a pedicle screw assembly and dynamic stabilization device for spinal injuries such as stenosis, diskogenic pain, and spondylolisthesis in the lumbar spine.
+The implant’s center of rotation is propagated back into the intervertebral disc which reduces the side to side movement that occurs in typical devices.

 Despite the relatively large number of dynamic stabilization designs that have been proposed, an implant designed to manipulate the motion segment’s center of rotation (COR) has not been developed.
 A successful implant must restore natural loading to the spine; however, physiologic loading will not occur unless the implanted motion of the spinal segment passes through the spine’s natural center of rotation.
 An implant that imposes a non-physiologic center of rotation location produces higher tissue stresses and increases the likelihood of hardware failure.
 These heightened tissue stresses and non-physiologic motion patterns will also be induced on the adjacent motion segments, possibly leading to some of the long-term complications associated with current dynamic stabilization devices.
 For example, areas of the annulus that are normally in compression experience tensile stresses when the center of rotation moves posteriorly out of the intervertebral disc.